We're not even through the first month, and Deutsche Bank is about to cross the $8 billion fine threshold for 2017.

 For example, typically, it made no difference to the counterparties the particular security to be bought or sold.
 All that mattered was that there was a matching trade available.
 In one instance, a counterparty representative, who was buying shares for one counterparty and selling the identical shares for a related counterparty, told a DBMoscow trader, "I have a billion rouble today...
 Will you be able to find a security for this size?"

 And the consent order goes on to allege that, when mirror trades failed to materialize, Deutsche would also park money in other securities of equal size without any real obvious financial logic and also made a habit of working with sellers registered in tax havens.
 Perhaps the most Deutsche phrase in the whole order is that the bank also engaged in "One-legged trades."
-The DFS is also quite critical of how Deutsche overlooked so many red flags regarding client behavior that it essentially did the banking equivalent of marrying someone who doesn't speak to their family and has never introduced you to a single friend of theirs.
+The DFS is also quite critical of how Deutsche overlooked so many red flags regarding client behavior that it essentially did the banking equivalent of marrying someone who doesn't speak to their family and has never introduced you to a single one of their friends.

 Subsequently, in light of the contradictory information about Counterparty